 Slack is arguably the most popular instant messaging business tool, with file sharing and no need for email.
 Trello creates boards and cards with assigned, color-coded, tasks, with easily adjustable, scalable features.

-Both Slack and Trello are invaluable tools for a streamlined workflow, goal completion, and for fortifying team connections.
+Both Slack and Trello integration are invaluable for a streamlined workflow, goal completion, and for fortifying team connections.
 Appzi has made it extremely easy to incorporate both Slack and Trello into its powerful features.

 In Appzi’s Settings, where you configure preferences for our tool’s home page widget, the Add (+) menu list presents the option to Integrate with....